 Constructing Naya Bazaar Zoo

 With any Zoo deck, you’ll want a mix of creatures, removal, burn spells, mana, and that’s mainly it.
 How many creatures vs. removal spells you play is up to you.
 Unlike most Zoo decks though, this one has a fairly robust (but compact) draw engine.
-Here is the latest version from the lab:
+Here is the latest version from the lab (as of this writing):

 Constructing a Mana Base